jpedrocm/experiment_porto_seguro/README.md

 ### Reproducing

+* Edit the ConfigHelper attribute analysis_dataset with "train" or "test"
-* Generate analysis of training dataset columns
+* Generate analysis of the chosen dataset
 ```
 python generate_analysis.py
 ```
-* Edit the ConfigHelper attributes and get_training_models function according to the current sample
+* Edit the ConfigHelper remaining attributes and get_training_models function according to the current sample
 * Generate training results
 ```
 python generate_training_results.py